Pen and ink, 11 x 6 inches, 1998 Collection of James Crawford & Judith Dean

 with manly strength enough to swing an ax and produce enormous quantities

 of firewood.
-Some may have seen this as combining the best of both worlds.
+Bearded women: the best of both worlds.